mattiaventola/Bioscience/README.md

-# Covid-19 European Sentiment Story and focus on Italy Quality of Life Change in 2021
+# Covid-19 European Sentiment Story and focus on Italian change of Quality of Life in 2021

 Full Presentation and Visualizations available at: